 The importance of having a father's quota is illustrated in an article by Kvande and Brandth where they discuss the connection between leave design and its use.
 They show that in granting fathers an individual, earmarked and non-transferable right, the welfare state has contributed to turning leave taking into a norm for modern fathering.
 The generosity in terms of length and full wage compensation strengthens it as a right in working life.
 Fathers being paid their full wages for staying at home taking care of their child emphasizes the dual-career norm.
 Their analysis also shows that the collision between fatherhood and the ideal of the unencumbered employee has weakened in many types of work organizations.
+The Norwegian Parental leave system has, therefore, had a positive impact on gender equality in caring for young babies.
+It is, however, important to also be aware of the possible risks caused by the gender inequality in uptake of unpaid leave.

 The results from the Parental Benefit Survey 2021 show that parents largely follow the set quotas in the parental benefit period, with fathers taking a third (father's quota), while mothers take two-thirds, i.e., the mother's quota plus the common part.
-In addition, mothers take unpaid leave most often and for the longest period; 48 per cent of the mothers and 11 per cent of the fathers took unpaid leave following the paid parental benefit period; and of these, the mothers took an average of 16 weeks unpaid leave, while the fathers took 11 weeks.
-This study shows that the imbalance between mothers and fathers in overall leave-taking is greater than if only paid leave-taking is considered.
+In addition, mothers take unpaid leave most often and for the longest period; 48 per cent of the mothers and 11 per cent of the fathers took unpaid leave following the paid parental benefit period; and of these, the mothers took an https://samfunnsforskning.brage.unit.no/samfunnsforskning-xmlui/handle/11250/2446441?locale-attribute=en.

-A recently published article454 shows how the Norwegian parental allowance scheme as it is currently designed, with a mother's and father's quota and a joint https://samfunnsforskning.brage.unit.no/samfunnsforskning-xmlui/handle/11250/2446441?locale-attribute=en.

-451 Parliamentary report based on Schou, L. (2017) 'Fedrekvoten - uttak og holdninger' [Father's quota: withdrawals and attitudes], Arbeid og velferd, 3: 81-95.
+Parliamentary report based on Schou, L. (2017) 'Fedrekvoten - uttak og holdninger' [Father's quota: withdrawals and attitudes], Arbeid og velferd, 3: 81-95.
 See also Fedre som ikke tar fedrekvote - hvor mange, hvem og hvorfor?'
 [Fathers who do not take paternity allowance - how many, who and why?].
 Available at:

-Kvande, E. and Brandth, B. (2019) 'Designing parental leave for fathers - promoting gender equality in working life', International Journal of Sociology and Social Policy, Vol. 40, 5/6: 465-477.
-DOI 10.1108/IJSSp-05-2019-0098 part, provides guidelines on how parents should allocate time at home with children.
-The number of paid days of leave that mothers and fathers take on average varies little with how satisfied they say they are with the distribution.
-This suggests that policymaking and quotas have a strong influence on the distribution of the parental benefit period.
+Kvande, E. and Brandth, B. (2019) 'Designing parental leave for fathers - promoting gender equality in working life', International Journal of Sociology and Social Policy, Vol. 40, No.5/6: 465-477.
+DOI 10.1108/IJSSp-05-2019-0098 average of 16 weeks unpaid leave, while the fathers took 11 weeks.442 This study shows that the imbalance between mothers and fathers in overall leave-taking is greater than if only paid leave-taking is considered.